The Icefields Parkway is one of Canada’s most scenic drives.

-It serves as a link between Lake Louise and the city of Jasper and takes roughly around three hours of drive time without stops.
-However, why wouldn’t you stop?
-Every mile you cover, always something will make you clamor for your camera.
+It serves as a link between Lake Louise and the city of Jasper and takes roughly around three hours of drive time to complete the loop without stops.

 What is it like driving like on the Icefields Parkway?

-In the summer, lots of RV’s, tour buses and tons of other vehicles frequent the road so traffic can be congested.
+In the summer, lots of RVs, tour buses and tons of other vehicles frequent the road so traffic can be congested.

-There is wildlife all over the place and you can even see them crossing the street so proceed with caution.
+There is wildlife all over the place, and you can even see them crossing the street so proceed with caution.

 How much time should you spend on the Icefields Parkway?

-What are the conditions of the road?
+What are the conditions of the road in the Icefields Parkway?

 Nearly all the street is easy to drive, with just a few regions of steep grade or switchbacks.

-What about the weather and temperature?
+What about the weather and temperature in the Icefields Parkway?

 The spring and fall weather can always surprise you; these times may see heavy snowfall out of the blue.
 The summer will have many dry and sunny days, but you can experience rain as well as light snow at higher elevations.
 One of the months from November to April can be expected to have temperatures below freezing and a great deal of snow.